Piazza Pretoria (Pretoria Square)

 This church was originally made as a part of the nearby Dominican monastery of Santa Caterina, built in the 14th-century.
 The church of Santa Caterina was made between 1566 and 1596 and it is a splendid example of Sicilian Baroque architecture.

-The façade of the building has a monumental double stairway and a statue of Santa Caterina (St. Catherine) in
+The façade of the building has a monumental double stairway and a statue of Santa Caterina (St. Catherine) in the main portal (located in the nearby square).

 Inside the church are many fine marbles, statues, stuccoes and frescoes.
 The statue of St Catherine, in the transept, was made in 1534 by Antonello Gagini, one of the most famous Sicilian sculptors of all times.